 Contactless Card Signature Limit Increase for COVID-19

 With physical distancing and contactless payments being top of mind, card networks are increasing CVM (card verification method) limits for contactless card payments.
 To help combat COVID-19, Square is increasing the limit on contactless card transactions in step with these changes.
-These updates will be delivered through firmware updates, and apply to the Square Contactless and Chip Reader, Square Register, Square Terminal and Square Stand for Contactless and Chip.
+These updates will be delivered through firmware updates, and apply to the Square Contactless and Chip Reader, Square Register, Square Terminal and Square Stand.

 Physical distancing and contactless payments are top-of-mind for consumers and sellers.
 Credit card networks including Visa, Mastercard and American Express have announced their support for raising contactless card payments up to $250 CAD across Canada.

 What’s changing for Square sellers and when will these changes happen?

 Square is increasing contactless credit card payment limits.
 Customers with credit cards issued by banks that have increased the contactless limit will be able to make contactless payments up to $250 CAD before being prompted to enter a PIN.